 -We collect the eggs several times throughout the day from clean nest boxes lined with straw and or shavings.

--All of our eggs will be sorted, inspected, dated and labelled with a pencil as to what type they are.
+-All of our eggs will be sorted, inspected, dated, and labeled with a pencil as to what type they are.

 -We only ship eggs that are hatching well on our farm.